 We keep one “snapshot” of an image from each time we change something major in the configuration as well as we take automatic live backups weekly.

-When a request comes to the virtual machine (VM) from the web, based on the URL requested, the nginx server running on the VM will pass the transaction to either the container for WordPress (if tiaa-forum.org) or the container for Discourse (if discourse.tiaa-forum.org).
+When a request comes to the virtual machine (VM) from the web, based on the URL requested, the nginx server running on the VM will pass the transaction to either the container for WordPress (if tiaa-forum.org) or the test instance.

-The WordPress environment is run on a Docker-compose container (actually, the WordPress instance and the Database server that supports it are run on two separate containers but managed from a single configuration file) which is running an Apache server supporting a PHP environment.
+The WordPress environment is run on a Docker-compose container (actually, the WordPress instance and the Database server that supports it are run on two separate containers but managed from a single configuration file) which is running an Apache server supporting the PHP WordPress environment.

 As currently configured, all containers are run on the same virtual machine (VM).
 This can be changed in the future should the forum grow or should additional resources be required.
 While this may seem like a complicated configuration, web response per transaction is quite good.

 Our outbound email services are currently supported by Amazon SES.
 As of late 2020, we’re peaking at over 200,000 emails/month from our forum.

-Inbound email services (as well as some other administrative/documentation needs ) are served by a Google G Suite (now renamed Google Workspace) using a Google for non-profits account.
+Inbound email services (as well as some other administrative/documentation needs) are served by a basic Google G Suite (now renamed Google Workspace) using a Google for non-profits account.